Static-X: Reunion and Project: Regeneration (2018–present)

 On August 22, 2021, Campos stated that the band was working on Project: Regeneration Vol. 2, which also consists of recovered material, as well as entirely new songs.
 On February 8, 2023, the band announced the album would be released later in the year on November 3.
 The lead single for Project: Regeneration Vol. 2 was a cover of Nine Inch Nails' "Terrible Lie".
+The band went on tour that winter with Fear Factory, Dope, Mushroomhead, Twiztid supporting on select dates.
 On June 12, the Machine Killer Tour was announced with Static-X co-headlining with Sevendust.
 The album's release was eventually pushed back to January 26, 2024, nearly ten years after Static's death.
 Edsel Dope has cited the songs "Black Star" and "Stay Alive" as the reasons for the delay, both of which were built from material discovered in the last minute.
 Regarding the next Static-X album, Campos stated that it was up to the fans if the band could continue making music without Wayne Static.
 In March 2024, a documentary about the band, Evil Disco: The Rise, Fall, and Regeneration of Static-X, was announced.

+In early 2026, a dispute between Mikael Johnston, of the electronic act Mephisto Odyssey, and Dope. over the anniversary release of "Crash: Reborn", a modernized version of Mephisto Odyssey's 2000 collaboration track "Crash" which featured vocals from Wayne Static.
+Johnston accused Dope and the current band of aggressively attempting to block the release of the track and its music video, which utilized restored archival 35mm footage of Wayne Static.
+According to Johnston, label representatives from Rhino Entertainment and legal counsel indicated that the objections stemmed directly from Static-X management, nearly shelving the project despite a year of restoration work.
+Members of the band, including guitarist Acey Slade, downplayed the accusations by noting that releasing competing Wayne Static-related material simultaneously was counterproductive to both parties.
+Despite the underlying friction, the track was legally cleared through Warner Bros. and proceeded to release, quickly amassing over one million views on streaming platforms.

+The band performed at Welcome to Rockville in May 2026, but on May 18, 2026, they announced the cancellation of all remaining tour dates for the rest of the year, due to undisclosed "serious medical issues".
+In a follow-up statement, they clarified that the health matters required immediate attention but reassured fans they would return to touring in 2027.